A Prodigal Son Returns

 “Good morning, Mr. Longhair.”
 At the sound of that voice, Nick tripped over his own foot and came to a stumbling halt.
 He looked up and saw Tanya sitting behind the front desk, wearing a fake smile and a pale pink blouse.
 “How are you today?”

 For a moment, all Nick could do was stare.
 He hadn’t seen her since the last time he’d come home to the rez, to celebrate his little brother’s high school graduation.
 She’d been there, as radiant as he’d ever seen her.
 They’d done a little celebrating together—one more time, for old time’s sake.
 Despite the fact that had been almost two years ago, he suddenly felt as if it had just been last night.
 He remembered her as beautiful.
-He hadn’t done her justice, he saw.
+He hadn’t done her justice.
 His pulse began to pound.
 No, he’d been a fool not to realize how much he’d missed her—but now he did.
 “Tanya?
 What are you doing here?”

 The fakeness of her smile grew more forced.
 “I’m the receptionist.
 Would you like some coffee?”